phamcongthuy/challenge/submit.markdown

 * Clearly articulate the engagement strategies and tools that will be employed
 * Identify coalition partners involved and their respective roles.
 Collaboration is highly encouraged!
 * Submit a detailed budget explaining how funds will be used across the two year grant period
-* Detail any additional non-financial assistance needed from LA2050 to make the campaign successful
+* Detail any additional non-financial assistance needed from LA2050 to make the activation successful

 ### Rules